joash-muganda/LLM-Exploration/README.md

   - [Link to Diffy.ai Demo 1](https://drive.google.com/file/d/1yR8ifnPKTl0xkfs0Ti-sDOqPDhuoNurm/view?usp=sharing)
   - [Link to Diffy.ai Demo 2](https://drive.google.com/file/d/1AdX1jEAjxcFagpVkw2ojSlePvFzsGg9a/view?usp=sharing)

-## Getting Started

-To get started with the experiments in this repository, navigate to the relevant folder based on the task or tool you want to explore.
-Each folder contains a `README.md` file with detailed instructions on how to set up and run the notebooks.

-### Prerequisites

-- **Google Colab**: For executing notebooks in the cloud with GPU/TPU support.
-- **Hugging Face Account**: Some tasks require access to models hosted on the Hugging Face Model Hub.
-Make sure to have a valid Hugging Face token.
-- **Python Packages**: Install necessary packages listed in each subdirectory's `README.md`.

 ## Usage

 1. **LLama-Factory/**: Start with the Colab notebooks to explore various training methods for LLaMa models.